flyerhzm/rails_best_practices/README.md

     rails_best_practices .

-notice the period at the end, it can be the relative or absolute path of your rails app.

-And default rails_best_practices will do parse codes in vendor, spec, test and features directories.
+By default rails_best_practices will do parse codes in vendor, spec, test and features directories.
 If you need, see the command options:

     $ rails_best_practices -h
     Usage: rails_best_practices [options]